kiranjthomas/personal-site/content/posts/how-do-private-dns-names-get-resolved.md

 ## How Can I Find the Address of the Resolver?

-One way would be to exec-ing into a Fargate container and run cat /etc/resolv.conf.
+One way would be to [exec](https://aws.amazon.com/blogs/containers/new-using-amazon-ecs-exec-access-your-containers-fargate-ec2/) into a Fargate container and run cat /etc/resolv.conf.
 See below

 ![dns resolver](/images/dns-resolver-ecs-exec.png)